yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 * End station name
 * Trip duration
 * Customer plan that determines the rate charged for the trip

+I believe other interesting analyses can be done with this dataset.

 ## Analysis